dchege711/programming_challenges/advent-of-code/2024/AoC2024/02-red-nosed-reports/02-red-nosed-reports.md

 5. In this example, 2 reports are **safe**.

 Analyze the unusual data from the engineers. **How many reports are safe?**

+### Part Two

+The Problem Dampener is a reactor-mounted module that lets the reactor safety systems **tolerate a single bad level** in what would otherwise be a safe report.
+It's like the bad level never happened!

+Now, the same rules apply as before, except if removing a single level from an unsafe report would make it safe, the report instead counts as safe.
+In the example above, `8 6 4 4 1` is **safe** by removing the third level (4).

+Update your analysis by handling situations where the Problem Dampener can remove a single level from the unsafe reports. **How many reports are now safe?**

+## My Solution

+{{< readfile
+  file="/content/computer-science/programming-challenges/advent-of-code/2024/AoC2024/02-red-nosed-reports/RedNosedReports.cs"
+  highlight="cs"
+  id="RedNosedReports.cs">}}